FatineMohamed/Automated-Incident-Response-Lab-LimaCharlie-EDR-Tines-SOAR-Slack-Endpoint-Isolation/README.md

 ---

+## Environment

+The lab environment was deployed in Microsoft Azure to simulate a real-world cloud-hosted endpoint monitoring and incident response scenario.

+### Infrastructure

+* Microsoft Azure Virtual Machine
+* Windows Server Endpoint
+* LimaCharlie EDR Sensor
+* Tines SOAR Platform
+* Slack Workspace
+* Email Notification Service

+The Azure-hosted endpoint was monitored by LimaCharlie and used to simulate credential access activity through LaZagne execution.

+---

 ## Technologies Used

+* Microsoft Azure
+* Windows Server
 * LimaCharlie EDR
 * Tines SOAR
 * Slack
 * Email Notifications
-* Windows Server
+* HTTP API Integrations
 * Detection & Response Rules
-* HTTP API Integrations
 * Endpoint Isolation

 ---

 ## Project Workflow

-1. LaZagne is executed on the endpoint.
+1. LaZagne is executed on the Azure-hosted Windows Server endpoint.
 2. LimaCharlie detects the activity using a custom D&R rule.
 3. A detection alert is generated.
 4. The alert is sent to Tines through a webhook.